lynnfaraday/aresmush.com/_root/install-ares/system-requirements.md

 ## Software Packages

-There are several software packages that Ares requires.
+There are several software packages that Ares requires, including Ruby, Git and a Redis database.

 Installing these packages will require root access (i.e. admin permissions) on the server.
-For your convenience, the instructions to install these packages on Ubuntu Linux are given below.

-### Curl

-The Ruby installation requires the Curl file transfer package.

-    sudo apt-get install curl

-### Ruby

-The best way to install Ruby is using the Ruby version Manager.
-Use the "stable with ruby" option.
-At the time of this writing, the command you need is below, but refer to [Installing RVM](https://rvm.io/rvm/install) for the latest instructions.

-    \curl -sSL https://get.rvm.io | bash -s stable --ruby

-Once RVM is installed, you can install and use a particular version of ruby:

-    rvm install 2.2.1
-    rvm use 2.2.1

-### Bundler

-Bundler is a ruby utility that makes sure you have the right versions of everything your application depends on.

-    gem install bundler

-### Git

-The Git version control client can be installed as a package.

-    sudo apt-get install git

-### Create a User

-Your VPS will come with a root user, but you don't want to be using that for everyday stuff because it has special superpowers.
-You should create an AresMUSH user.

-    adduser ares

-It will prompt to choose a password.

-> From now on, use this ares user whenever you're logging into the console, unless the instructions tell you to do something as 'root'.
+In the [AresMUSH Code](https://github.com/lynnfaraday/aresmush/) there are two scripts in the 'bin' directory (install\_ares1 and install\_ares2) that will install what you need.